radowtay/Project-1/README.md

 =======
 #### Project Status: [Active]

-## Project Intro/Objective
+## General info
-### The purpose of our project is to find out What Factors, if any, produce a successful movie? .
-We will examine budget, genre, cast, director and country using data from IMDB to discover if any of these factors correlate to one another.
-Is there a successful movie formula?
+Project Proposal: The purpose of this project is to find out What Factors, if any, produce a successful movie?

-## Project Team / Organization
+### Team
 <table>
   <th>Name</th>
   <th>Title</th>